ericgarciaresearch/noaa_sedna/README.md

 2. You do need to include the activation of modules, dependencies, software, etc in your script.
 3. Your actual code, program execution, etc.

-Note: you don’t need to grab a node when running a script, the SLURM will automatically place your job in the specified node(s).

 **Running processes straight in terminal**

-You are absolutely able to activate modules, dependencies, software and run code straight in the terminal but be aware of the advantages and disadvantages:
+You are absolutely able to activate modules, dependencies, software and run code straight in the terminal, but **always use srun for anything memory intensive!**.

+More generally, be aware of the advantages and disadvantages:

 Some Pros:
 * Is very quick!
 No need to write a script for small computations like listing files, counting files, counting lines in files, searching or modifying files, and many more.